GUIDE Program

 - How you function in your home, including performing your personal care tasks

-We ask that the patient and caregiver be present for the home visit.
+We ask that the patient AND caregiver be present for the home visit.
+Sue will call ahead of time to find a time and day that is most convenient.

 RESPITE FUND

-Through GUIDE, Medicare offers a yearly amount for eligible GUIDE enrollees so caregivers can take a break when needed.
-Eligible UCLA ADC program GUIDE enrollees can receive respite services each year.
+Through GUIDE, Medicare offers up to $2500 a year for eligible GUIDE enrollees so caregivers can take a break when needed.

-Respite service support comes from local in-home respite providers and adult day centers.
-The UCLA ADC program partners with community-based organizations (CBOs) and home care agencies to provide these services.
+Respite service support comes from local in-home respite providers, adult day centers, and 24 hour/day respite facilities.
+The Center for Elder Care partners with community-based organizations and home care agencies to provide these services.

 Patients enrolled in the GUIDE Model with moderate to high complexity dementia who have a caregiver are eligible for respite services.
 The respite services fund is available to eligible GUIDE enrollees after completing their initial visit and being aligned within the GUIDE Model.

-Funds renew on July 1 yearly through the 8-year program.
+Funds renew on July 1 of each year throughout the program.
 You cannot carry over unused funds to the following year.